Sugar 101

 • Naturally occurring sugars are found naturally in foods such as fruit (fructose) and milk (lactose).

-• Added sugars include any sugars or caloric sweeteners that are added to foods or beverages during processing or preparation (such as putting sugar in your coffee or adding sugar to your cereal).
-Added sugars (or added sweeteners) can include natural sugars such as white sugar, brown sugar and honey, as well as other caloric sweeteners that are chemically manufactured (such as high fructose corn syrup).
+• Added sugars include any sugars or caloric sweeteners that are added to foods or beverages during processing or preparation, such as adding sugar to your coffee or cereal.
+Added sugars include white sugar, brown sugar and honey, as well as other added sweeteners that are chemically manufactured, such as high fructose corn syrup.

-The major sources of added sugars in American diets are sugary beverages, desserts, sweet snacks, sweetened coffee, sweetened tea and candy.
+The major sources of added sugars in American diets are:

 Finding added sugars in food